-The College of Education also offers the master of arts in teaching (MAT) with teaching field options as follows: art education, business education, elementary education, English education, family and consumer sciences education, health education, history education, middle grades education, music education, physical education, and science education.
-The College of Fine Arts and Communication, the College of Health and Human Performance and departments in the Thomas Harriot College of Arts and Sciences will offer subject matter courses and content specific methods courses as well as supervise interns in specific teaching areas.
+The College of Education also offers the master of arts in teaching (MAT) with teaching field options as follows: business education, elementary education, English education, family and consumer sciences education, health education, history education, middle grades education, music education, physical education, and science education.
+The College of Fine Arts and Communication, the College of Health and Human Performance, the College of Human Ecology, and departments in the Thomas Harriot College of Arts and Sciences offers subject matter courses and content specific methods courses as well as supervises interns in specific teaching areas.
 The MAT is a 39 s.h. degree of which 9 s.h. are internship.
-Successful completion of the MAT leads to teaching licensure.
+The MAT is issued as a first license and successful completion of the MAT leads to teaching licensure at the A level.